antSDL2/sdlApp/README.md

 # AtApp

-C++ Library used to setup, create, and control an application window.
+Library used to setup, create, and control an application window.
 Many features are implemented using functionality of the SDL2 external library.
-The created instance supports OpenGL for rendering.
+The created window instance supports OpenGL for rendering.

 ## Classes
 - **State:** Manager class used to create and manipulate the application window.